laforge49/JActor2/README.md

 Actors in JActor2 are called reactors.
 Reactors are extended by adding blades.

-A blade has state and a reference to its reactor.
+A blades have state and a reference to the reactor they are a part of.
 A blade defines the operations on its state.
 Blades can also directly call methods on other blades that are part of the same reactor.

 Operations are called requests and are first class objects.
 An operation is defined as a class or as an anonymous or nested class within a blade.
-A request is complete when there is a result and the request is passed back to the originator of the request.
+A request is complete when there is a result and the request is passed back to the originator of that request.

 Links
 -----